SauravPatel31/wallpaper_app/README.md

    ```

 ---

-## 🚀 Future Enhancements

-- 🌙 **Dark Mode Support**: Because even apps deserve a nighttime look.
-- 🤖 **Personalized Recommendations**: Wallpapers based on your preferences and past searches.
-- 📤 **Download & Share**: Save images directly to your device or share them with friends.

----

 ## 🤝 Let’s Connect

 This project is the result of creative passion and technical innovation.
 Feedback and contributions are always welcome!